Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 ### How to pass other types for identify/groupIdentify value

-If you hardcode the value in the GTM template, the input will be forced into a string type.
+If you hardcode the value in your tag, the input will be forced into a string type.
 To use other types such as numbers or booleans, please create a GTM variable, specifically a Data Layer Variable.
 This will accurately capture the types you've specified.

 ## Video Tutorial